(Nonequilibrium) dynamics of diffusion processes with non-conservative drifts: Path integration hints.

-We recall that the "normal" (e.g. non-Euclidean) classical Lagrangian would have the form $L = T - V$ with $T= \dot{x}^2 /2$ and $V(\vec{\dot{x}},\vec{x},t)= {\cal{V}} - \dot{x} \vec{F}$.
+We recall that the "normal" (e.g. non-Euclidean) classical Lagrangian would have the form $L = T - V$ with $T= \dot{\vec{x}}^2 /2$ and $V(\dot{\vec{x}},\vec{x},t)= {\cal{V}} - \dot{\vec{x}}\cdot \vec{F}$.
 See e.g. the Appendix A in Ref. \cite{monthus} and \cite{nelson}.
-Note that the Euclidean (e.g. diffusion induced) Lagrangian (13) actually has the form ${\cal{L}}= {\cal{T}} + V$.
-This sign difference has consequences for the functional form of the derived versions of the second Newton law (e.g. the sign of the derived Lorentz force analogue, in this connection see Remark 1 in below).\\
+Note that the diffusion-induced Lagrangian (15) actually has the Euclidean form ${\cal{L}}= {\cal{T}} + V$.
+This has consequences for the derived versions of the second Newton law (e.g. the sign of the derived Lorentz force analogue, in this connection see Remark in below).\\